 - Only one submission of a new business venture per team is permitted.
 Plans should not exceed 35 pages plus 15 pages of appendices.
 They should follow the structure in “Nuts and Bolts of Business Plans” guideline.

 - Individuals may be a member of only one team.
 Teams may be as small as one student, and there is no maximum size, but bear in mind that there are practical limits to the size of any working group.

 - Ideas submitted as part of a team’s new business venture must represent the original work of the team members.
 Team members will sign a certification to this effect as part of the initial entry.

 - If the new venture has already received funding from any outside sources (angel investors, other competitions, etc.), amounts, investors and dates of funding must be disclosed in the initial entry.
-This competition is intended only for student teams that have not received any formal outside investment from venture capital firms or other certified investors and that have received less than a total of $50,000* in outside funds by start of the spring academic semester.
+This competition is intended only for student teams that have not received any formal outside investment from venture capital firms or other certified investors and that have received $50,000* or less in outside funds by start of the spring academic semester.
 Most teams have yet to raise any monies.

 - Submitted ideas are protected in the spirit of non-disclosure, and all entry materials will be treated as company confidential.
 The only people with access to the entry materials will be judges and select members of the organizing committee.
 Materials will not be distributed to any other party unless requested by an entrant team.
 No other provisions are made to protect intellectual property.

 - Entrants must adhere to all submission deadlines and guidelines.
 Materials must be submitted on the appropriate due date, no later than 1:00 p.m. at the specified drop point in the UF Entrepreneurship & Innovation Center.
 No late submissions will be accepted and any submissions that exceed the maximum length will not be considered.